virtualstaticvoid/rails_simple_config/README.md

     rails generate rails_simple_config:install

-The generator will create 3 files in your Rails `config` directory; namely `secrets.yml`, `secrets.example.yml` and `config.yml`.
+The generator will create 3 files in your Rails `config` directory, nemely:

+* `secrets.yml`
+* `secrets.example.yml`
+* `config.yml`

-The `secrets.yml` should _not_ be committed to source control, and it should be used to keep settings which are considered a secret; such as your Amazon credentials.
-These settings will be loaded first.
-The `secrets.example.yml` filename can be added to source control and kept as an _example_ of the settings contained in the `secrets.yml` file.
+The `secrets.yml` should _not_ be committed to source control.
+It should be used to keep settings which are considered a secret; such as your Amazon credentials.
+It is loaded first.

+The `secrets.example.yml` file can be added to source control and should serve as an _example_ of the settings contained in the `secrets.yml` file.

 The `config.yml` file should contain all other configuration settings.